 In the past, I’ve always made lacto-fermented pickles using whey (the liquid that separates from curds in milk).
-Whey inoculates the brine with lactobacilii and makes the ferment go faster.
+Whey inoculates the brine with lactobacilii and makes the fermentation faster.
 It was always a reliable method for me and pickles were always ready in about 3 days (in the summer months).

 Since my little one had a dairy protein sensitivity at birth, I’ve been exploring all the ferments I used to do with whey…with just salt.
-One down-side is that the fermentation process takes longer for the lactobacilii cultures to build up.
+One down-side is that the fermentation process takes 1-2 days longer for the lactobacilii cultures to build up.

 However, the up-sides are many.
 Using just salt, more of a diverse culture of beneficial bacteria emerge in your ferment (at least, that is the word on the street).
 As well, I think the taste is better…a cleaner taste, if you will.
 And, finally…you don’t have to hunt down a pastured dairy farmer and purchase milk…separate the whey and curds…and all that jazz.
 You just need salt.